 It’s “Stunde Null” – zero hour – for a defeated Germany following WWII.
 Sadly for audiences of The Aftermath, time stands still.

-The screenplay puts us in the picture: more bombs flattened Hamburg in a single weekend than were dropped on London during the entire conflict.
-Among the scores who died in the firestorm, was the wife of non-Nazi architect Stefan Lubert (Alexander Skarsgård).
+Opening title cards inform us that more bombs flattened Hamburg in a single weekend than were dropped on London during the entire conflict.
+Among the scores who died in the firestorm was the wife of German architect Stefan Lubert (Alexander Skarsgård).

 Top British officer Lewis Morgan (Jason Clarke) requisitions Lubert’s palatial home, but being a decent fellow, doesn’t send its owner packing.
 Joining the mansion share – it could be a reality show – is Morgan’s wife Rachael (Keira Knightley), still grieving the death of their only son Michael in the Blitz.